 Class Planning Survey

-Moravian 101: Navigating Academics and Class Planning
+Moravian 101: Navigating Academics & University Resources

 College students and their educational records—from classes and grades to bills—are protected by US Federal Law known as FERPA (The Family Educational Rights and Privacy Act).
-Students may waive these rights and give parents, family members, or funders access to information, but Moravian requires a signed and completed FERPA Waiver be submitted to the Registrar's Office by the student using their Moravian email address.
-Questions about waiving FERPA or completing the form should be directed to the Registrar's Office.
+Students may choose to waive these rights and give parents, family members, or funders access to information.
+Students: Please submit a FERPA Permissions Form on AMOS (the form is on the College Students Tab under Forms) to authorize individuals other than yourself and your FAFSA parent(s) to speak with Financial Aid Services on your behalf.

 Without that waiver form, only you, as the student, can speak to your advisor or a staff member about your enrollment.